Welcome to the free listings Policy Center

 About our policies

-Shopping ads enable businesses of all sizes, from around the world, to promote a wide variety of products and websites on Google and across our network.
+Free listings enable businesses of all sizes, from around the world, to promote a wide variety of products and websites on Google and across our network.
 We want to help you reach existing and potential customers and audiences.
-However, to help create a safe and positive experience for users, we listen to their feedback and concerns about the types of ads they see.
+However, to help create a safe and positive experience for users, we listen to their feedback and concerns about the types of free listings they see.
 We also regularly review changes in online trends and practices, industry norms, and regulations.
 And finally, in crafting our policies, we also think about our values and culture as a company, as well as operational, technical, and business considerations.
 As a result, we have created a set of policies that apply to all promotions on the Google Network.

 Google requires that advertisers comply with all applicable laws and regulations and the Google policies described above.
 It's important that you familiarize yourself with and keep up to date on these requirements for the places where your business operates, as well as any other places your listings are showing.
 When we find content that violates these requirements, we may block it from appearing, and in cases of repeated or egregious violations, we may stop you from listing with us.